-A great customer experience has several components, starting with customers feeling like the brand understands their challenges and needs.
-To meet this expectation, you need to show that you know the industry they're in, the size of their business, their existing infrastructure, where they are in the sales funnel, and the specific challenges they are facing based on their demographics and behaviors.
-A CDP helps you unify all this relevant data into actionable customer profiles.
+To deliver great customer experiences, your customers must be confident that your company understands their challenges and needs.
+But where do you start?
+You need to show customers that you know the industry they're in, the size of their business, their existing infrastructure, where they are in the sales funnel, and the specific challenges they are facing based on their demographics and behaviors.
+And a CDP helps you unify all this relevant data into actionable customer profiles.